Lawrence1024/FBLAComputerGameSimulation/README.md

 ============
    1. Player maneuver
       * Use mouse to click on different buttons
-      * Use WASD or ↑↓→← to move the player
+      * Use WASD or ↑↓→← (the arrow keys) to move the player
    2. Quit program
       * Pressing the ESC key will activate the pause menu
       * User can quit anytime by pressing the quit button on the pause menu